 Committee Councillors Officers Other Purpose Planning Delegated Committee (established by Council on 23 June 2021) All Councillors Nil Nil The Planning Delegated Committee (PDC) was established as a delegated committee under section 63 of the Act to hear from applicants/land owners and objectors/submitters on statutory and strategic planning matters, including planning applications and to determine planning matters.
 Submitters Delegated Committee (established by Council on 26 August 2020) All Councillors Nil Nil To hear from persons who have made submissions to Council pursuant to its Community Engagement Policy.
-Stanley Park Community Asset Committee (established by Council 22 June 2022) The Committee shall be comprised of at least five voting members to the maximum of eleven members comprising representatives.
-All members shall be appointed by the CEO for a duration of three years ers to nbers For the specific purpose of maintaining and improving the stated property.
+Stanley Park Community Asset Committee (established by Council 22 June 2022) The Committee of at least five w the maximum o comprising repr All members sh CEO for a durat oting membe f eleven mer esentatives. all be appoir nted by the For the specific purpose of maintaining and improving the stated property.

-^{} Council has not yet appointed members to this committee
+Council has not yet appointed members to this committee